masih84/CarND-Behavioral-Cloning-P3/writeup.md

 ## Discussion
 This project was a great practice and very exciting project to actually implement what we learned Deep learning for the self-driving car.
 The training was very important and having multiple laps for training and drive in both direction allows the network to learn how to steer in both tracks.
+Learning the importance of Tenseflow with GPU and using the generator to use limited memory was other handy techniques I learned in this project.

 ### Problems/Issues faced
-I wanted to run this code on my local Windows 10 machine.
-I found running with GPU is prerequisite for this project and tried to install TensorFlow GPU by following this [instructions](https://www.quantinsti.com/blog/install-tensorflow-gpu).
-Initially, I installed Cuda version 10 but it did not work and I got [DLL load failed] error.
+The step by step instruction in the project was very helpful to learn how to do this project.
+The only challenge I faced was regarding installation of TensorFlow GPU on my Machine.
+I following this [instructions](https://www.quantinsti.com/blog/install-tensorflow-gpu) to install Tenserflow with Cuda version 10 but it did not work and I had [DLL load failed] error.
 After doing more search, I found from [here](https://github.com/tensorflow/tensorflow/issues/22794) that I should install Cuda 9.0 instead of Cuda 10 with tensorflow1.12.0 and cudnn 7.4.1.5.